TikTok content creator arrested in murder case of Baton Rouge therapist | KRDO

 (CNN) — A TikTok content creator was arrested in Dallas this week and is facing a second-degree murder charge in the death of a Baton Rouge counselor and life coach whose body was found on the side of a Louisiana highway over the weekend, law enforcement officials said Thursday.

-Terryon Thomas, the 20-year-old content creator from Louisiana, was arrested in Texas on Tuesday by the US Marshals, the agency said.
+Terryon Thomas, the 20-year-old content creator from Louisiana, was arrested in Dallas on Tuesday after US Marshals there received a tip from Louisiana that Thomas was in the city, the agency said.
+Members of the North Texas Fugitive Task Force searched the downtown area, spotted Thomas sitting on a bench, and he was taken into custody without incident, according to the agency.

 He is being held without bond on a warrant from the East Baton Rouge Sheriff’s Office for second-degree murder and obstruction of justice, among other charges, according to the sheriff’s office and Dallas County jail records.